tkhq/docs/docs/api-design/stamps.md

 # Stamps

-Every request made to Turnkey must include a signature over the POST body attached as a HTTP header (`Stamp`).
+Every request made to Turnkey must include a signature over the POST body attached as a HTTP header.
 Our secure enclave applications use this signature to verify the integrity and authenticity of the request.

 ### API Keys
 To create a valid, API key stamped request follow these steps: